ScienceZoneUK/science-zone-uk/python_pit/wk12/oops.md

 Conventions gives us guidelines on how to write and structure better programs.

 ---
-## object-oriented programming (OOP).
+## Programming paradigms
-It is a programming paradigm, a specific way to write programs.
+A programming paradigm is a specific way to write programs.

 **Programming paradigms** give us a set of guidelines on how to write entire programs!
 Paradigm - a typical example or pattern of something; a pattern or model.